M-J-Robbins/good-email-code/email-enhancements/faux-absolute-position.md

 {% endhighlight %}
 I've included an image in this code partly to have something for our absolute positioned text to appear over, but also to demonstrate a potential issue.

-In Outlook mobile apps, if an image width is set to be wider than the viewport, Outlook will apply `transform: scale()` to make it fit.
+In Outlook mobile apps, if an image width is set to be wider than the viewport, Outlook will apply a `transform: scale()` to make it fit.
 Even if you have `max-width:100%` to make it responsive.
 By applying this it can affect the z-index and place the image over the text.
 So to fix the issue we need to apply a fixed width to the image.
 I've done this using `body[data-outlook-cycle] .image` so that it will only apply to Outlook mobile apps.

 ## Related content
 I hope that was helpful now go and check out
 * Rémi Parmentier...
-* Steven Sayo...
+* Steven Sayo (Email Absolute Positioning.)[https://medium.com/@sayo1337/efd2f2f09ed4]